California Takes Historic Step Toward Universal Coverage

 Statement by CHCF president and CEO Sandra R. Hernández, MD

-Today the California legislature voted on a budget that would allow all low-income Californians under the age of 26 to be eligible for Medi-Cal — the state’s Medicaid program — regardless of their immigration status.
-It also increases the income eligibility level for seniors and people with disabilities seeking to enroll in Medi-Cal, includes new financial help for low- and middle-income Californians who purchase their health insurance on the state’s health insurance marketplace, and reestablishes an individual mandate to have insurance or pay a fee — a policy that was part of the Affordable Care Act until Congress removed it in 2018.
+Today the California legislature voted on a budget that would allow all Californians with low incomes under the age of 26 to be eligible for Medi-Cal — the state’s Medicaid program — regardless of their immigration status.
+It also increases the income eligibility level for seniors and people with disabilities seeking to enroll in Medi-Cal, includes new financial help for Californians with low and middle incomes who purchase their health insurance on the state’s health insurance marketplace, and reestablishes an individual mandate to have insurance or pay a fee — a policy that was part of the Affordable Care Act until Congress removed it in 2018.

 In response to today’s vote, CHCF president and CEO Sandra R. Hernández, MD, issued the following statement: